platformsh/platformsh-docs/docs/src/integrations/profiling/new-relic.md

 To set up New Relic in the Java project, we have two ways:

-- Using the maven project
+- Using the Maven project
 - Download the code through `.platform.app.yaml`.

 #### Maven